Sau9764/vehical-validation/README.md

 1. Clone the project
 2. run npm install
-3. install firebase and axios dependency npm i firebase npm i axios npm i mysql npm i copy-to-clipboard
-4. start server
+3. start server
     node server
-5. start client
+4. start client
     npm start
-6. if in browser console after submitting gives error of http://, then open cmd in administrator. and paste the following command.
+5. if in browser console after submitting gives error of http://, then open cmd in administrator. and paste the following command.
 It will open new chrome instance which allows http request.
     "C:\Program Files\Google\Chrome\Application\chrome.exe" --disable-web-security --user-data-dir=~/chromeTemp